-- Present and punctual for trial. - Performed their role so that there were no disruptions or delays in the presentation of the trial. - Conducted themselves professionally without attracting any unnecessary attention. - Properly used verbal and visual time warnings.
+- Present and punctual for trial. - Performed their role so that there were no disruptions or delays in the presentation of the trial. - Conducted themselves professionally without attracting any unnecessary attention. - Knowledgeable of all categories' time limits. - Properly used verbal and visual time warnings.